 - personal enjoyment

-The above listed areas won’t get a specific rating, but there will be sections in the reviews where I will specifically address them.
+The above listed areas won’t get a specific rating, but there will potentially be sections in the reviews where I will specifically address them.

 Quick Note: I’ve gone through so many book blogs’ rating systems that I’m not sure what I’ve borrowed or adapted from who.
 Thank you, though, to the bloggers who unwittingly contributed to my rating system.
 I really appreciate it! :-)